ruby-rice/rice/doc/bindings/memory_management.rst

   define_class<Database>("Database")
     .define_method("get_column", &Database::getColumn, Return().keepAlive())

 Note that ``Return().keepAlive()`` will work with external types only.
-An attempt to use it with builtin type will result in runtime exception.
+An attempt to use it with builtin type will result in a runtime exception.

 C++ Referencing Ruby Objects
 ----------------------------

-When reference Ruby objects from C++, you need to let Ruby know about them so they are not prematurely garbage collected.
+When referencing Ruby objects from C++, you need to let Ruby know about them so they are not prematurely garbage collected.

 There are several ways this can happen: